 As a freelancer in India, you are always looking for ways to stand apart from your peers, nothing will do the job better than by being just you.
 But how do you create your own brand identity?
 You don’t want to end up as yet another freelancer profile, your customer flips through.

 - Consider building a website that not only showcases all of your work but also lets your client know a bit about yourself and your work ethics.
 It doesn't have to be a fancy one with lines and lines of complicated coding.
 You can simply pick one of the many free templates that many website building platforms offer, buy a domain and start right away.

-- Website building platforms wixsite and Squarespace are your best bet.
-Alternatively, if you are looking for a platform to build an online portfolio on instead of getting a personal website, try going for dribble, issue, Behance and even, Instagram.
+- Website building platforms website and Squarespace are your best bet.
+Alternatively, if you are looking for a platform to build an online portfolio on instead of getting a personal website, try going for dribble, issue, Balance and even, Instagram.

 Put Your Best Foot Forward